ezSQL/ezsql/README.md

 3.08 - Merged fork https://github.com/sjstoelting/ezSQL3 to be current with this repo.
 * Added/Updated PHPunit tests, some marked as incomplete or not fully implemented, SQL drivers not loaded will be skipped.
 * Refactor class code to use `spl_autoload_register`.
   Simply using `require_once "ez_sql_loader.php";` then `$database = new database_driver_class;`.
 This will allow multi SQLdb to be loaded if need be.
 * Added methods `create_select`, `insert_select`, `update`, `insert`, `replace`, `delete`, and `selecting` an alias for select.
-  These are ezSQL Core class shortcut calls and should be able to handle most use cases as is.
-  These new methods will create proper SQL statements, from supplied arguments variable or array, prevent injections, then execute guery, in case of `selecting` execute get_results.
-They have been fully PHPunit tested under mySQLi and postgresSQL.
+  These are part of the new ezQuery SQL builder class.
+They are shortcut calls, these new methods will create proper SQL statements, from supplied arguments variable or array, prevent injections, then execute guery, in case of `selecting` execute get_results.
+* Added many additional functions to support ezQuery builder and to easily process SQL prepare statements.
+Supplied arguments will be replace with necessary placeholder and values added to parameter array.
+* All new methods has been fully PHPunit tested under current supported database systems, and should be able to handle most use cases as is.
+* Todo: Implement WHERE IN sub selection and shortcut method calls for the remainder of SQL standard statements.

 ```
 ezSQL3 - From Author: Stefanie Janine Stoelting - http://stefanie-stoelting.de